 integrity violations have been filed, or the faculty feels the violation is egregious and/or the recommended sanctions include suspension/expulsion, the Provost Office will convene an Academic Integrity Board Hearing (Type II adjudication).

 Within 10 days of being notified of an allegation, the department chair forwards a copy of the referral to the student and contacts the student to schedule a hearing with the chair, instructor, and student.
 This hearing is to take place within 10 days

 During this meeting, the chair, instructor, and student (if graduate student a representative from the graduate school also present) to discuss the situation and attempt to come to a resolution.
 The department chair will render a decision within seven

 days based on the evidence presented at the meeting.

 The student may appeal the chair’s decision in writing to the provost within seven days of receipt of the outcome.
 The appeal may be based on the following:

 The Provost Office has 10 days to accept or deny the appeal.
 If the appeal is accepted, the Provost Office will convene an Academic Integrity Board Hearing.

 The Provost Office convenes an Academic Integrity Board Hearing.
-The AIB members are pulled from a list of judicial board members identified by the Office of Student Conduct, and consists of four faculty members and two students.
+The AIB members are pulled from a list of judicial board members identified by the Office of Student Support and Community Standards, and consists of four faculty members and two students.
 The instructor

 and the student will appear before the AIB to present their case.